In Conversation with the Land: Two Indigenous Practices

 + Add to Calendar

 2023-06-28 17:30:002023-06-28 20:00:00America/New_YorkIn Conversation with the Land: Two Indigenous PracticesElisapeta Heta (Ngātiwai, Waikato Tainui, Sāmoa from Aotearoa New Zealand) and Chris Cornelius (citizen of the Oneida Nation of Wisconsin, North America) will discuss their experiences as Indigenous designers, comparing and expanding upon their practice and the methods by which they’re seeking to change the built environment and embed a stronger relationship to place through their Indigenous worldviews.
-Heta and Cornelius will share case studies to present an overview of each studio’
+Heta and Cornelius will share case studies to present an overview of each studio’s philosophy

 Center for Architecture 536 LaGuardia Pl.
 New York NY 10012